-• If patient can be ventilated and oxygenated by less invasive means
+If patient can be ventilated and oxygenated by less invasive means

 - 1. Ensure patent upper airway with placement of an oral airway and nasal airway, unless contraindicated. - 2.
 Open pre-prepared kit, attach angiocath to syringe, and aspirate 1-2 mL of saline into syringe - 3.
 Prepare skin using aseptic solution - 4.
 Insert the IV catheter through the skin and cricothyroid membrane into the trachea.
 Direct the needle at a 45° angle caudally (toward the feet).
 When the needle penetrates the trachea a "pop" will be felt. - 5.
 Aspirate with the syringe.
-If air is returned easily or bubbles are seen (with saline), the needle is in the trachea. - 6.
+If air is returned easily or bubbles are seen (with saline), the needle is in the trachea.
+Stop advancing the needle at this point. - 6.
 Advance the catheter over the needle while holding the needle in position, then withdraw needle after catheter is advanced flush to skin. - 7.
 Remove the plunger and attach the 3 mL syringe to the catheter hub - 8.
 Attach the 15 mm adaptor to the syringe chamber - 9.
 Oxygenate the patient with bag-valve-mask device using the 15 mm adaptor provide high flow oxygen. - 10.
 Confirm and document catheter placement by: - a.
 Waveform capnography - b.
 Rising pulse oximetry - 11.
 Do not let go of catheter and be careful not to kink the catheter.
 There is no reliable way to secure it in place, and it is only a temporizing measure until a definitive airway can be established at the hospital - 12.
 Observe for subcutaneous air, which may indicate tracheal injury or extra- tracheal catheter position - 13.
-Continually reassess oxygenation and catheter position.
+Continually reassess oxygenation and catheter position. - 14.
+Monitor for signs of barotrauma and pneumothorax.